DARK PARTITION

 “And with coffee,” Hakeni retorted, his laughter echoing in the cell.
 “Amazing what people will do for twenty quid, isn’t it?”

-“Cold storm.
+“Cold Storm.
 Triple the fun,” Hakeni spat with anger.
-“Consider that for my shot arm!”
+“Consider that payment for my shot arm!”
 He raised his foot to kick again.

 “That’s enough, Ari!
 Leave now!” a voice with an American accent commanded from the doorway.